mangstadt/ez-vcard/README.md

 To run the unit tests: `mvn test`
 To build a JAR: `mvn package`

+**Eclipse users:** Due to a quirk in the build process, before running the `eclipse:eclipse` goal, you must tweak some of the `<resource>` definitions in the POM file.
+See the comments in the POM file for details.

 # Questions / Feedback

 You have some options: